Skip to main content

 These artistic elders have tremendous experience and wisdom.
 They are resources in teaching, directing and leading conversations regarding the work.

-Associate Artists – Keith Barker, Jessica B. Hill, André Sills, Michael Spencer-Davis, Sara Topham
+Associate Artists – Graham Abbey, Keith Barker, Jessica B. Hill, Seana McKenna

 These artists are involved in advising and supporting the leadership and speaking to the direction of the Conservatory, providing feedback on the work, participating in short-term teaching, and mentoring artists in the program.